OCA/pms/pms_helpdesk_mgmt/README.rst

 ============================

-This is a custom Odoo module that extends the Helpdesk functionality to include Project Management System (PMS) features.
+This is a custom Odoo module that extends the Helpdesk functionality to include Property Management System (PMS) features.

 Features
 --------